 - Since it is a global tool, the GHG offers organizations equal playing fields for competing in the global space.
 Governments also get to apply this internationally accepted management tool in making the right decisions toward sustainable climate change.

 - A major benefit of the GHG is its flexibility.
 It can be applied by businesses, environmental groups, and governments.

 - It is especially noteworthy that the GHG protocol covers a wide range of standards and programs related to climate change.
 It provides a framework that covers standards and frameworks that range from The Climate Registry to the International Standard Organization.

 Applications of Greenhouse Gas Protocol

-In applying the protocol for distinguishing the scopes of the greenhouse emissions, three scopes have been established.
+In applying the protocol for distinguishing the scopes of greenhouse emissions, three scopes have been established.
 These scopes are the first scope, second scope, and third scope.
 The first scope is related to emissions from vehicles owned by the organization.
 The second scope is related to emissions from sources of electricity and energy applied by the organization.
 These sources include steam, direct cooling, and direct heating.
-Components of the second scope can be measured based on the market or location.
+The components of the second scope can be measured based on the market or location.
 Based on the market, the emission is calculated according to the original source of power bought.
 Based on the location, the calculation is according to the quantity of power generated from the grid, rather than the source.
 The third scope of GHG emissions includes all other indirect emissions that occur from the activities of the organization.

 In 2017, reports on Fortune 500 companies showed that 63% of Fortune 500 companies use the GHG protocol.
-Reports have also shown that, in 2016, 92% of the Fortune 500 companies used the GHG protocol directly or indirectly.
+Reports have also shown that, in 2016, 92% of Fortune 500 companies used the GHG protocol directly or indirectly.

 The GHG Protocol is an essential tool for achieving sustainable climate goals.
 Organizations, businesses, and governments can apply this management tool in making informed decisions and achieving sustainable results.